 You can track the campaign conversion in MailChimp by setting up a conversion tracking goals.
 Google Analytics gives a data for conversions in Acquisition reports section.

 Bonus: In the website www.emailmarketingroi.com you can calculate your ROI performance of email campaign.

 5. Cart Abandonment Rate

 What is Shopping Cart Abandonment Rate?
-Shopping cart abandonment is when a visitor starts the purchase process but leaves before the purchase is completed.
+Shopping cart abandonment is when a visitor starts the purchasing process but leaves before the purchase is completed.

 “According to study from Baymard Institute, cart abandonment rate statistic shows that:

 “69.23% – average documented online shopping cart abandonment rate”